Courtney Tulloch: 2019

-At the Baku World Cup Tulloch took gold on the still rings.
-He competed at the 2019 European Championships, qualifying for the still rings and vault finals, and placing fourth and eight respectively.
+At the Baku World Cup, Tulloch took gold on the still rings.
+He competed at the 2019 European Championships, qualifying for the still rings and vault finals, and placing fourth and eighth respectively.
 Later that year he also competed at the Doha and Cottbus World Cups, qualifying for the still rings finals but placing eighth and sixth.

 2021

 Tulloch placed fifth in the vault final at the 2021 European Championships.
 He later won silver on vault at the Koper World Challenge Cup.
 Tulloch was then selected to represent Great Britain at the 2021 World Championships.
-He qualified for the still rings and vault finals where he placed eighth and sixth.
+He qualified for the still rings and vault finals, where he placed eighth and sixth.

 2022

 At the Cottbus World Cup Tulloch took bronze on still rings and finished sixth on vault.
 At the Varna World Challenge Cup Tulloch took silver on still rings and bronze on vault.
 He was then selected into the English team that won a third consecutive gold (Tullochs second) in the team competition at the 2022 Commonwealth Games in Birmingham.
 He also retained his gold title on still rings.

-Tulloch was then selected into the team for the 2022 European Championships, alongside James Hall, Joe Fraser,Jake Jarman and Giarnni Regini-Moran where they took gold.
-Individually Tulloch also took bronze in the still rings final and finished seventh on vault.
+Tulloch was then selected into the team for the 2022 European Championships, alongside James Hall, Joe Fraser, Jake Jarman and Giarnni Regini-Moran where the y took gold.
+Individually, Tulloch also took bronze in the still rings final and finished seventh on vault.

 At the 2022 World Championships, Tulloch, Joe Fraser, James Hall, Jake Jarman and Giarnni Regini-Moran took team bronze.
 This was Britain's second world medal in the team event and also confirmed their spot at the 2024 Paris Olympics.
 Tulloch also took bronze in the still rings final.